calidion/shell-script-reader/README.md

 So you can easily share your shell variables with your node.js scripts.

 Instead of using a central process.env, you can use your enviromental variable sets for each projects respectively.
-These way you will be eased by multiple projects and tests for various configurations.
+These way you will be eased from multiple projects and tests for various configurations.

 And still you can easily interacting with shell vairaibles.